 Arizona Naturopathic Board License Complaint and Investigation

-Who can file a complaint against a naturopath?
-Patients, Health Care Facilities, naturopaths, other medicine health care professionals, among others can contact the Board and allege legal violations.
+Who can file a complaint against a naturopathic physician in the state of Arizona?
+Patients, Health Care Facilities, naturopathic professionals, and other medical health care professionals, among others, can contact the Naturopathic Medical Board and allege legal violations.
 When the Arizona Naturopathic Board receives a complaint the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed) and a case is opened.
-After this happens, the naturopath receives notice and the Board assigns an investigator to the case.
-Please note, having an lawyer during this step can be crucial and can protect your rights.
-This is because a naturopath must submit a response, interview with the investigator while also possibly appearing at a Board Meeting.
-Our office can assist naturopaths with interpreting Arizona law.
+After this happens, the naturopathic physician receives notice and the Board assigns an investigator to the case.
+Please note, having a lawyer during this step can be crucial and can protect your rights.
+This is because a naturopathic physician must submit a response, and interview with the investigator while also possibly appearing at a Board Meeting.
+Our office can assist naturopaths with interpreting Arizona state law.

 Naturopath Board Application Denial Assistance

-Applicants to the Arizona Naturopathic Board who have a criminal history from years ago (like a DUI) or previous case discipline by the Arizona Naturopathic Board (or any other Naturopathic Board) may be subject to denial of their application for licensure.
-Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Arizona Naturopathic Board after receiving contact of an investigation.
+Applicants to the Arizona Naturopathic Board who have a criminal history from years ago (like a DUI) or previous case discipline by the Medical Board (or any other Naturopathic Board) may be subject to denial of their application for licensure.
+Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Arizona Naturopathic Board after receiving contact for an investigation.

 Reporting a Misdemeanor to the Board

-Naturopaths who currently hold a valid license with the Arizona Naturopathic Board or pending applicants must notify the Board of any criminal charge that may affect patient safety within ten (10) business days (like a DUI).
-Naturopaths should learn what crimes an individual must report and the potential discipline that can come with it (similar to the medical board).
+Naturopathic physicians who currently hold a valid license with the Arizona Naturopathic Board or pending applicants must notify the Board of any criminal charge that may affect patient safety within ten (10) business days (like a DUI).
+Naturopathic physicians should learn what crimes an individual must report and the potential discipline that can come with it (similar to the medical board).

 Naturopath Health Care Administrative Appeal and Hearing

-Any professional naturopath licensee may request a legal appeal of an Arizona Naturopathic Board disciplinary action to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
+Any professional naturopathic physician licensee may request a legal appeal of an Arizona Naturopathic Board disciplinary action to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
 In some instances, a case is sent automatically to OAH.
 The OAH hearing is conducted before an Administrative Law Judge (ALJ).
 The administrative process is not as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the judge should rule one way or the other.
-A naturopath’s lawyer can cross examine witnesses and testify on his or her behalf.
+A naturopathic physician’s lawyer can cross examine witnesses and testify on their behalf.
 After it is completed, the ALJ reviews the transcripts, evidence and makes a recommendation.
 However, the Board makes the decision to either accept, reject or modify the ALJ’s decision.
-If an individuals feels there has been a mistake they can request a rehearing.
+If an individual feels there has been a mistake they can request a rehearing.

 Naturopath Practice Disciplinary Actions

-Naturopaths who hold a license or certification in Arizona can face license actions by the AZ Naturopath Board for any investigatory matters.
+Naturopathic Physicians who hold a license or certification in Arizona can face license actions by the AZ Naturopathic Physicians Medical Board for any investigatory matters.
 If the Board determines formal licensing action is necessary it will happen after the completion of an investigation.
-It’s the job of the Board to review any complaint alleging a violation of the Arizona Naturopathic Practice Act and Arizona law.
-Thus, at an Arizona Naturopathic Board Meeting (see old Minutes and Agendas) the Board will vote to determine the outcome of each investigation, thus, a defense lawyer may be needed.
-The Board can vote on a non-disciplinary outcome or vote to offer the naturopath formal discipline.
+It’s the job of the Board to review any complaint alleging a violation of the Arizona Naturopathic Practice Act and Arizona state law.
+Thus, at a Board Meeting (see old Minutes and Agendas) the Board will vote to determine the outcome of each investigation, thus, a defense lawyer may be needed.
+The Board can vote on a non-disciplinary outcome or vote to offer the naturopathic physician a formal discipline.

 Examples of Disciplinary Actions include:

-- LETTER OF CONCERN: A letter from the Board expressing concern that the naturopath’s conduct was not ideal; however, the conduct does not necessarily violate Arizona law.
-(Not uncommon for a first time DUI)
+- LETTER OF CONCERN: A letter from the Board expressing concern that the naturopath’s conduct was not ideal; however, the conduct does not necessarily violate Arizona state law.
+(Not uncommon for a first-time DUI)

 - NON-DISCIPLINARY ORDER: The Board will require a prescribed number of hours of continuing education that provides the necessary understanding of current developments, skills, procedures or treatment.